NiklasGustafsson/Hubitat/Drivers/CurrentWeather/README.md

 The weather information returns temperature and the NWS summary of the weather, along with the NWS icon representing it, which can then be used to display the information in a dashboard.

 I believe that the NWS will only have data for US locations.

+## Sinope Thermostat Driver

+This driver allows setting the outdoor temperature with a 'setLevel()' command.

+The code was copied from scoulombe79's initial work on Sinope.